 De-inking is one of the unique process which removes the printed Ink from the materials before obtaining a recycled product.
 We provide custom tailored De-inking services for various Businesses.

 The Government of India released the E-waste (Management) Rules in 2016 to control the disposal of Waste Electrical and Electronic Equipment (WEEE) along with the Restriction of Hazardous Substances (RoHS) directive.

-WEEE holds the producers and distributors of electrical and electronic equipment (EEE) responsible for the safe disposal of end-of-life products by collection and recycling of their products.
-On the other hand, RoHS restricts the use of certain hazardous substances like lead mercury, cadmium, brominated flame retardants, and others in EEE.
-We help manufacturers and distributors fulfill their mandatory WEEE obligation by complete end-to-end processing of end-of-life products including collection, dismantling, and recovery.
+E-waste holds the producers and distributors of electrical and electronic equipment (EEE) responsible for the safe disposal of end-of-life products by collection and recycling of their products.
+On the other hand, RoHS restricts the use of certain hazardous substances like lead mercury, cadmium, brominated flame retardants, and others in E-waste.
+We help manufacturers and distributors fulfill their mandatory E-waste obligation by complete end-to-end processing of end-of-life products including collection, dismantling, and recovery.

 Safe & Secured Process

 Our E-waste recycling process consists of mixture of cutting-edge automated machinery and manual sorting and dismantling by a well-trained and professional staff.

 This process enables recycling of E-waste in the most environmental friendly manner possible with the highest recovery from products at the end of their life cycle.

 We are registered as an authorized recycler with the Karnataka State Pollution Control Board (KSPCB) and are a member of the TSDF (Treatment, Storage, and Disposal Facilities).

 Prakruthi’s E-waste recycling plant is equipped with state-of-the-art-processes that have been certified as per the coveted industry benchmarks including ISO 9001 QMS, ISO 14001 EMS, ISO 27001 ISMS, ISO 45001 OH&S as well as Responsible Recycling (R2).